numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Matrix multiplication is more of a special case.
-It's only defined on 2d arrays (also known as "matrices"), and multiplication is the only operation that has a meaningful "matrix" version -- "matrix addition" is the same as elementwise addition; there is no such thing as "matrix bitwise-or" or "matrix floordiv"; "matrix division" can be defined but is not very useful, etc.  However, matrix multiplication is still used very heavily across all numerical application areas; mathematically, it's one of the most fundamental operations there is.
+It's only defined on 2d arrays (also known as "matrices"), and multiplication is the only operation that has an important "matrix" version -- "matrix addition" is the same as elementwise addition; there is no such thing as "matrix bitwise-or" or "matrix floordiv"; "matrix division" and "matrix to-the-power-of" can be defined but are not very useful, etc.
+However, matrix multiplication is still used very heavily across all numerical application areas; mathematically, it's one of the most fundamental operations there is.

 Because Python syntax currently allows for only a single multiplication operator ``*``, libraries providing array-like objects